1Password/scim-examples/docker/README.md

 * `OP_TRACE`: You can set this to `1` to enable trace-level log output, which is useful for debugging Let’s Encrypt integration errors.
 * `OP_PING_SERVER`: You can set this to `1` to enable an optional `/ping` endpoint on port `80`, which is useful for health checks.
 It's disabled if `OP_TLS_DOMAIN` is unset and TLS is not in use.

-As of SCIM Bridge `v2.8.5`, additional Redis configuration options are available. `OP_REDIS_URL` must be unset for any of these environment variables to be read.
+As of SCIM bridge `v2.8.5`, additional Redis configuration options are available. `OP_REDIS_URL` must be unset for any of these environment variables to be read.
 These environment variables may be especially helpful if you need support for URL-unfriendly characters in your Redis credentials.

 > **Note**
 > `OP_REDIS_URL` must be unset, otherwise the following environment variables will be ignored.